 - End of unlimited storage, which has significantly driven up costs

 Note that free or personally paid accounts will not be restricted from running, but we highly recommend using alternatives for Chapman University data.
 A web link with additional information on data migrations is included at the bottom of this article.

 Last year, we announced Chapman University is subject to the new storage limits imposed by Google, and default quota limits were placed on all accounts last year.
 We made temporary exceptions for those over their quotas but will now require everyone to reduce their consumption to be under their limits by July 14th, 2023.

 - Students: 15 GB

 You can view your current Google storage usage by clicking here.
 We will reach out to all those currently over these limits to ask them to reduce their consumption in the coming months.

 Migrating data from Dropbox and Google

-To help you with the data migration process, IS&T has created a resource page with additional details on migrating data and a request form for additional assistance.
+To help you with the data migration process, IS&T has created a resource page with additional details on migrating data and a request form for further assistance.
 Please visit chapman.edu/datamigration to get started.
 Again, we understand this can be inconvenient and want to make this transition as easy as possible.
-Please contact Chapman University Service Desk if you encounter any technical issues.
+Please contact the Chapman University Service Desk if you encounter any technical issues.